microsoft/vscode-docs/docs/python/linting.md

 ## Specific linters

 The following table provides a summary of available Python linters and their basic settings.
 Only Pylint is enabled by default.
+For descriptions of individual settings, see the [Linter settings reference](settings-reference.md#linter-settings).

 | Linter | Package name for `pip install` command | Default state | True/false enable setting<br/>(python.linting.) | Arguments setting<br/>(python.linting.) | Custom path setting<br/>(python.linting.) |
 | --- | --- | --- | --- | --- | --- |